Nitya-Somani/Namaste-ReactAndTailwind/README.md

 Namaste React

+# md stands for markdown document

 # Plan your code

 <!-- * Header
     - Navbar
         -logo
         - anchor links (Home, About us , contact us , cart)
 * Body
     -searchbar and search button
     -Resaturant card container
       - cards (6)
       -rating , cuisine ,image , restaurant name
 * Footer
     - copyright
     - Description about  the company .   -->

 # Props stands for properties

 # Basically when we are sending the props into a componenet at the end of the day we are passing it like

 # the arguments to a function in javascript

+# Lesson - 7

+How does useEffect hook come ?

+# IT comes from the named import from react

+USE EFFECT IS CALLED WITH TWO ARGUMENTS \_
+1 ) is callback function
+2)dependency array
+when is the use effect called

+- useEffect is called after every render f that component only callback function is mandatory in the argument the depency array is not that important case 1: useEffect(()=>{
+  with callback function
+  })
+  so if the useeffect is rendered only with the callback function then the useeffect will be rendered everytime wheneveer the component is rendered

+case 2:
+what if useEffect hook is rendered with callback function and empty array ?

+- whenever
+  useEffect (()=>{

+},[])
+useEffect is rendered like this then the useEffect will be rendered only once only at the time of initialization

+case 3 :
+what if useEffect is rendered with a array having value for eg : useEffect (()=>{

+},[someArray])
+so now the use effect will be rendered everytime whenever the array - [someArray will be updated ]